Dr. Carolyn Bradley-Guidry

 What’s the best career advice you’ve ever received?

 The best career advice I’ve received came from mentors who encouraged me to keep moving forward and to trust my purpose, even when the path felt challenging.
-Dr. Robert Toto consistently urged me to continue pursuing my career with confidence, while Virginia Jones, a program director, reinforced the importance of leadership, service, and staying grounded in my values.
-Their guidance has shaped my professional journey and continues to inspire my goals, growth, and commitment to mentorship as I build the next chapter of my work.
+I’ve had several mentors and sponsors that consistently urged me to continue pursuing my career with confidence.
+These individuals reinforced the importance of leadership, service, and staying grounded in my values.
+Their guidance has shaped my professional journey and continues to inspire my goals, growth, and commitment to mentorship and coaching as I build the next chapter of my work.

 Q